- Published on

 Of the above, Pandoc looks extremely useful but I was leaning towards a tool more focused on creating presentations specifically.
 Meanwhile, reveal.js was geared to creating fancy presentations in HTML but just seemed like overkill for my use case.
 I did play around with Landslide, which has the appeal of being written in Python, and it worked just fine but when I tried Marp, via the vscode plugin, I was hooked.

-There are no doubt ways of achieving something similar with other tools, but the ability to type Markdown in an editor pane and have it renderred as slides in the preview pane, was exactly the experience I was looking for.
-Ideally, with this workflow, I would be able to knock out a simple slide deck in minutes and produce a PDF that I can present just about anywhere.
+There are no doubt ways of achieving something similar with other tools, but the ability to type Markdown in an editor pane and have it rendered as slides in the preview pane was exactly the experience I was looking for.
+Ideally, with this workflow, I could knock out a simple slide deck in minutes and produce a PDF that I can present just about anywhere.

 Getting Started with Marp